Perustaja/PermissionServerDemo/README.md

 debug tab in vscode and select the "Api, Idp, and Mvc" selection, then click on the Run button.

 #### Things to be changed
 Currently a database-per-tenant approach is used.
 In hindsight a shared database is likely going to be easier to manage.
 Storing permissions in the JWT is an option many companies use including my current place of employment.
 Currently, there is a hacky cleanup job to remove tenants which aren't totally finalized.
 A proper queue with an API endpoint handling creation should be done.
-Synching permission enums to the database on migration introduces a possible way to break things as well, but personally I still think it is an easy way to handle this issue.
-It is likely a true microservice approach would be preferred and so the existing proto files would be unnecessary as well, replaced by something like RabbitMQ or similar.
+Syncing permission enums to the database on migration introduces a possible way to break things as well, but personally I still think it is an easy way to handle this issue.
+It is likely a true microservice approach would be preferred and so the existing gRPC calls would be unnecessary as well, replaced by something like RabbitMQ or another real messaging queue.
 This is kind of a separate issue but nonetheless is a vital part of the end product desired.
-This can be used as a proof of concept that finely-grained permissions can be achieved with OIDC and standard ASP.NET Core (now .NET 5+).
+This can be used as a proof of concept that finely-grained permissions can be achieved with OIDC and standard ASP.NET Core (now .NET 5+) with reasonable performance.